Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-secrets/README.md

 ### Update an existing Secret

-Update an existing Secret by calling `updateSecret`.
+Update an existing Secret by calling `updateSecretProperties`.
 ```Java
 // Get the secret to update.
 KeyVaultSecret secret = secretClient.getSecret("secret_name");